.env.local

 Test the complete flow end-to-end

-3. Complete the assessment inside the embed
+3. Complete the assessment

-1. Fetch a sandbox assessment with flattenAssessment()
+1. Fetch an assessment through your backend proxy and flatten with flattenAssessment()

-2. Render each step with EdpireQuestion
+2. Render each step with your custom UI using EdpireQuestion or renderQuestion

 3. After each answer, call your /check proxy — verify feedback shape matches the question type